mcuringa/think-py/iteration.md

 ---------------------------------

-As a program executes, the interpreter always keeps track of which statement is about to be executed..
-We call this the **control flow**, of the **flow of execution** of the program..
-When humans execute programs, they often use their finger to point to each statement in turn..
+As a program executes, the interpreter always keeps track of which statement is about to be executed.
+We call this the **control flow**, of the **flow of execution** of the program.
+When humans execute programs, they often use their finger to point to each statement in turn.
 So we could think of control flow as "Python's moving finger".

-Control flow until now has been strictly top to bottom, one statement at a time..
+Control flow until now has been strictly top to bottom, one statement at a time.
 The ``for`` loop changes this.

 <aside id="for-loop-flow">
 **Flowchart of a ``for`` loop**